 Mathias’ Life Could Have Turned Out Much Differently

 Location is everything.
-For many living in the Andes Mountains, the higher up a mountain a family lives, the fewer resources they have.
+In the Andes Mountains, the higher up a mountain a family lives, the fewer resources they usually have.
 But those who have it hardest are those who live up a mountain, then down steep, rickety, railing-less stairs.
 Jose and Yesica of Medellín, Colombia, live at the bottom of 170 such mountainside steps, each strewn with dogs, bags of dirt, and debris all the way down.

 Their house is small — just a few brick rooms that heat like an oven in the sunlight.
 Each is lit by a single bulb.
 There is no kitchen, just a fridge and electric burners.
 But they built it themselves and it is filled with love.